Months after abrupt halt, Trump gives blessing for Taliban deal

 Veteran US negotiator Zalmay Khalilzad reached a draft agreement with the Taliban in September after a year of talks.

-Under the agreement, the United States would withdraw troops in return for Taliban pledges not to let Afghanistan be used to stage attacks by Al-Qaeda or others.
+Under the agreement, the United States would withdraw troops in return for Taliban pledges not to let Afghanistan be used to stage attacks by Al-Qaeda or other extremists.

 Scott Worden, director of the Afghanistan and Central Asia programs at the US Institute of Peace, said that a Taliban deal could take much longer if new elements were added.